blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 the world.
 Some peddled goods as specialty merchants, while others offered entertainment or rare services such as minor divination.

+The wayfarers live as perpetual strangers to the communities they visit, but they are not without bonds.
+Some troupes are sponsored to wear the colors and spread the good will of wealthy gold robes, while some are connected deeply with the network of mage guilds across the lands, and have good standing with them.

 ```
 Languages: Common, One other
 ```